 In 1999, Moore won the Mike Fox/Bronko Nagurski Award as the nation’s best defensive player and the Lombardi Award as the best lineman.
 He also became Tech’s second unanimous All-American and was chosen the BIG EAST Defensive Player of the Year two consecutive years.
 Brown was a two-time All-America pick, taking consensus honors as a junior in 1995 when he was named the National Defensive Player of the Year by Football News and the BIG EAST Defensive Player of the Year.

 In 2005, Wiles helped mold end Darryl Tapp into a first-team All-America selection, a first-team All-ACC selection, and a Hendricks and Lott Awards finalist.
-Tapp now plays on Sundays for the Philadelphia Eagles.
+Tapp now plays on Sundays for the Washington Redskins.

 Wiles also coached John Engelberger, who was named to the second team on The Associated Press All-America team, and tackle David Pugh, who was a third-team All-America pick by The Sporting News.
 In 2008, end Chris Ellis and tackle Carlton Powell were both taken in the NFL Draft.
 In 2009, Jason Worilds flourished under his guidance and was drafted in the second round by the Pittsburgh Steelers.
 Two other players also signed NFL free agent deals.